Porsche 908: 908/02 (1969)

-For 1969, the Group 6 prototype rules were changed, and Porsche lowered the weight of the Porsche 908/02 spyder by 100 kg, removing the roof and the long tails.
+For 1969, the Group 6 prototype rules were changed, now favouring open top cars over coupés.
+Most teams altered their cars accordingly.
+Porsche lowered the weight of the 908, removed the roof and the long tails, to get the new version called Porsche 908/02 spyder by 100 kg.
 Aluminium tube frames were used, with air pressure gauges to check them.

-The 1969 24 Hours of Daytona was a disaster for Porsche, as all three 908/02 failed, while a Lola T70 won.
-At the 12 Hours of Sebring, a Ford GT40 defeated a trio of factory-entered 908/2s.
+The 1969 24 Hours of Daytona was a disaster for Porsche, as all three 908/02 failed, while the Penske-entered Lola T70 sportscar won.
+At the 1969 12 Hours of Sebring, a Ford GT40 defeated a trio of factory-entered 908/02s.

-At that time, the more powerful Porsche 917 was introduced in Geneva, and it seemed that the career of the 908 was over, but the 908 started to succeed.
+At that time, the more powerful Porsche 917 was introduced in Geneva, but it took until May for homologation to be approved and in effect.
+Now that it seemed that the career of the 908 was over, the 908/02 started to succeed.
 The next race was the BOAC 500 at Brands Hatch, where the 908 was finally successful, finishing 1-2-3 ahead of a Ferrari 312P.
-With additional wins at the 1000km Monza, the Targa Florio, the 1000km Spa and an overwhelming 1-2-3-4-5 at the 1000 km Nürburgring, the 1969 International Championship for Makes was secured for Porsche by the 908/02, while the Porsche 917 suffered problems.
+With additional wins at the 1000km Monza, the Targa Florio, the 1000km Spa and an overwhelming 1-2-3-4-5 at the 1000km Nürburgring, the 1969 International Championship for Makes was secured early for Porsche by the 908/02, while the Porsche 917 suffered teething problems mainly due to aerodynamics.
+Due to failure of wings in Formula One, these had been banned by the FIA, affecting also the 917.

-However, the prestigious 24 hours of Le Mans was again won by a Ford GT40 in 1969, as the 917s had gearbox troubles after leading for many hours.
-A 908 challenged for the win, as Hans Herrmann came in as a very close second, behind Jacky Ickx.
+However, the prestigious 24 hours of Le Mans was in 1969 again won by the same Wyer-Ford GT40 chassis, as the 917s had gearbox troubles after leading for many hours.
+Still, a 908 challenged for the win, as Hans Herrmann came in as a very close second, behind Jacky Ickx.
 Herrmann's 908 low drag coupé was fast on the straights, but near the race's end the brake pads wore down, indicated by a light that was introduced with the 908s.
 The team gambled on not changing the pads, which allowed Ickx to pass under braking.

 The 908/02 in which Steve McQueen finished second at the 1970 12 Hours of Sebring was also used as a camera car for the Le Mans film in the race itself.
 McQueen originally intended to drive a Porsche 917 in the race, though this was vetoed by the studio funding the film.